Jagua tattoo: The fruit

 It is a medium size tree growing to 15 m tall.
 The leaves are opposite, lanceolate to oblong, 20–35 cm long, and 10–19 cm broad, glossy dark green, with an entire margin.
 The flowers are white, yellow, or red, with a five-lobed corolla 5–6 cm diameter.
 The fruit is a thick-skinned edible berry 5–8 cm diameter.

 Indigenous uses

 Native tribes in the Amazon traditionally use the juice of the jagua fruit for body ornamentation.
 Certain tribes, such as the Matses Indians of Peru also insert it underneath the skin to create permanent markings on the body.
 Additionally, the fruit is used for a host of purported medicinal purposes.
-Peoples known to use the jagua fruit (currently or in the past) include: The Zapara, Shuar, Tsachila, Emberá-Wounaan, Yucuna, Kuna, Yuqui, Tikuna, Yagua, Arakmbut, Ka'apor, Canelos-Quichua, Amazonian Kichwas and Shipibo-Conibo.
+Peoples known to use the jagua fruit (currently or in the past) include: The Zapara, Shuar, Tsachila, Emberá-Wounaan, Yucuna, Guna, Yuqui, Ticuna, Yagua, Arakmbut, Ka'apor, Canelos-Quichua, Amazonian Kichwas and Shipibo-Conibo.

 Western uses

 "Jagua tattoo" is a term used by people in the body art industry to refer to a form of temporary tattoo, which is created using the juice or extract of the Genipa americana or jagua fruit.
 Designs created with jagua appear blue/black in color on the skin and resemble a real tattoo (henna tattoos are reddish-brown in color).
 Depending on a variety of factors, the stain on the skin lasts one to two weeks, fading gradually as the skin exfoliates.
 Some henna artists use the jagua tattoo preparations as an additional temporary tattoo option, and some professional tattoo artists use it to give their customers the option of 'trying out' a tattoo before using permanent ink.

 Several companies selling temporary tattoo kits have introduced products made with jagua as a base.